Ovarian, Fallopian Tube, and Primary Peritoneal Cancers Screening (PDQ®)–Patient Version

 In the United States, ovarian cancer is the fifth leading cause of cancer death in women.

-Ovarian cancer is also the leading cause of death from cancer of the female reproductive system.
-Since 2003, the number of new cases of ovarian cancer decreased slightly each year from 1990 to the mid-2010s, but increased slightly each year from 2014 to 2018.
-There was a slight decrease in the number of deaths from ovarian cancer also decreased slightly during this time.
+While ovarian cancer is rare, it is the leading cause of death from cancer of the female reproductive system.
+The number of new cases of ovarian cancer decreased slightly each year from 1990 to the mid-2010s, but increased slightly each year from 2014 to 2018.
+There was a slight decrease in the number of deaths from ovarian cancer each year from 2015 to 2019.

-Different factors increase or decrease the risk of getting ovarian, fallopian tube, and primary peritoneal cancer.
+Different factors increase or decrease the risk of getting ovarian, fallopian tube, and primary peritoneal cancers.